loppjp/tennis/Report.md

 The agent algorithm implemented here was Twin Delayed Deep Deterministic policy gradient algorithm (TD3).
 This algorithm features neural networks as function approximators.
 One function approximator acts as the agent's policy; selecting the action parameters each timestep.
 The other function approximator is responsible for estimating the value of a state-action combination.
 TD3 is typically used for continuous action spaces, where the agent provides real valued (as opposed to discrete) actions to the environment.
 It is a policy gradient based agent that is attempting to maximize performance of its policy.
 The state-action function, typically refered to as the "critic" evaluates the

+### Feature: Multi Agent

+In order to accomplish multi agent learning, the agents in the environment state observations were "rolled" into a single state vector.
+This vector was then used to train a single RL model.
+The action space was output in such a way that actions could be distributed to the agents playing the match.

 ### Feature: Exploration Noise

 Another feature of the TD3 algorithm is noise that is applied to the action before the agent interacts with the environment.
 This noise is a non-deterministic way for the agent to explore the action space.
 The policy neural network is trained to always select the best action for a given state.
 The noise modifies this action.
 As training progresses, the noise is reduced.
 It is typical to leave some noise in the action, to help with any non-stationarity of the environment.
 The noise is normally distributed around mean zero with standard deviation set as a hyperparameter.
 Noise is clipped to ensure values remain within the environment's action space.
 The TD3 paper refers to this noise as exploration noise.